Adjudicators for the 2022 – 2023 season.

 As a previous adjudicator for GMDF, I am pleased to be back on board for 2022-2023 Full Length Festival and very much looking forward to seeing some great live theatre from the GMDF membership.
 I am also pleased to say that this season Gerard Lennox (GMDF Board member) will be attending plays with me and shadowing the adjudication process.

 Maybe I’ll try to slow down a bit next year?

 Michael Lawlor It was 1974.
 On a winter’s eve a young boy of 10 was dropped off at Lydgate Church Music & Drama Society’s first get together for the yearly Pantomime.
 This was the first time the young boy had experienced any form of theatre and it was an experience that would change his life forever.

 That young boy is now 58 years old and his name is Michael Lawlor.

 Michael has performed in pantomime every year since (with the obvious recent exception), moving from chorus speaking parts to one half of the panto double act.
-Panto Villain (Baron or Squire), and eventually settling in the roll of Dame, a roll he has now played for 38 years – and at times playing in 2 pantomimes on the trot, December and January.
+Panto Villain (Baron or Squire), and eventually settling in the role of Dame, a role he has now played for 38 years – and at times playing in 2 pantomimes on the trot, December and January.

 Adding to his experience, Michael has also directed over 30 pantomimes.